 I shared cheesy nachos to start (£10 for a portion for 2) then a combo plate of ribs and bbq chicken wings with a side of sweet potato fries for main (£17 – shared between 2), washed down by 2 Lemon Tree cocktails (£4 each).
 Considering how full, and slightly tipsy, I felt when leaving, it turned out to be a pretty cheap evening.

 Reading previous reviews I saw that a few people had complained that the restaurant’s menu was rather simple, however, I would say this is one of the great things about Sticky Fingers.
 This is not a place you come to for a wide selection of unusual or unique gourmet dishes, this is somewhere you come to for a simple but tasty and filling meal.

-My only one complaint would be the lack of desert option.
+My only one complaint would be the lack of dessert options.
 There were only 5 options on the menu; the traditional deep crust apple pie, chocolate brownie, doughnuts, ice-cream or a large sharing sundae.
 Although these are all great options, I would have liked to see a few more sundae varieties, and an option to have a single sundae rather than the sharing one.

-Sticky Fingers is a great evening out for anyone; families with children, groups of friends or even for date night.
+Sticky Fingers Kensington is a great evening out for anyone; families with children, groups of friends or even for date night.
 You might want to wear some elasticated trousers though if you plan to eat as much as I did!